University, Apprenticeships and Careers

 Careers Curriculum Offer

 Students will take part in a series of Careers and Guidance lessons each year throughout Y12-Y13, during Personal Development lessons.
 Each lesson is specifically designed to support students of that age group, when exploring the topic of careers/destinations.
 The school also runs a variety of careers related trips and events every year, that are specifically targeted to certain students or year groups.
-We also host a whole school careers fair, hold careers cafes and have employers/educational providers deliver assemblies or workshops to our students.
+We also have employers/educational/apprenticeship providers deliver assemblies or workshops to our students.
 Students will also gain the support of a Post 18 Mentor (a staff mentor who will help them in their careers journey throughout Sixth Form).
 All of these opportunities ensure sixth form students are able to make positive informed decisions about their Post 18 destinations and future careers.

 The careers curriculum at Netherthorpe has been specifically designed to give you (the students) the opportunity to explore different career ideas, whilst considering the choices and pathways available to you at key points in your education.
 You will receive careers information during personal development lessons each year, along with the opportunity to take part in trips and activities that allow you to engage with employers and educational providers.
 Please take a look at the careers curriculum roadmap below to see some of the things you will be doing in your Personal Development Careers Journey at Netherthorpe.